 I wrote a breathtakingly brilliant paper on this topic in graduate school for an administrative law class.
 Okay, I wrote a paper on this topic…

-I wish that I could find that paper as I would just upload it here, but that was prior to my walking towards the Mac light, and at least three Windows based laptops have met the blue screen of death since that class.
+I wish that I could find that paper as I would just upload it here, but that was prior to my walking towards the Mac light, and at least three Windows-based laptops have met the blue screen of death since that class.
 Plus, I don’t have a current device that will read the 3.5” storage disks even if I could find the one containing said paper.
 So, this will be much shorter than the 15 or so pages I wrote back then, and it certainly isn’t going to be anywhere near as scholarly.

-Disclaimer: Some legal scholar is likely to read this and argue that it is the Fourteenth Amendment that bestows the rights I am going to discuss below.
+Disclaimer: Some legal scholar is likely to read this and argue that it is the Fourteenth Amendment that enumerates the rights I am going to discuss below.
 They can get their own blog.
 I prefer to use the text from the Fifth Amendment as it is more commonly known, and it gives me another opportunity to point out that the Miranda Warning is a complete fabrication of the court.
 Folks tend to forget that there are other parts of the Fifth Amendment, and yes, I know that Miranda includes portions of other amendments.
 I understand the 14th Amendment and the theory of incorporation on the states.